Avro Tutor History

 Avro Tutor Users

-trainer by numerous foreign air forces prior to WW2 including the Greek Air
+trainer by numerous foreign air forces prior to WW2.
+These included the Greek Air

 Force, Royal Canadian Air Force, Irish Air Force, Polish Air Force,